Sindos railway station: History

-On 9 September 2007, the station reopened.
-Since 2007, the station is served by the Proastiakos Thessaloniki services to New Railway Station.
+On 9 September 2007, the station reopened for the Thessaloniki Regional Railway.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 In 2008, all Proastiakos were transferred from OSE to TrainOSE. the following year, in 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.

+In February 2025, a 33-year-old railway worker was severely injured after attempting to board a moving train at a unguarded level crossing near the third entrance of the Sindos Industrial Area.
+The railway switchman reportedly tried to climb onto the train but lost his grip, causing him to be hit by a carriage and suffer serious injuries to his lower leg.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

 The station is still housed in the original 19th-century brick-built station building.
-As of (2020) the station is unstaffed, with no staffed booking office.
+As of (2023) the station is unstaffed, with no staffed booking office.
 However, there are waiting rooms.
 Access to the platforms is via a subway under the lines, with wheelchair accessible by elevator.
 The platforms have shelters with seating.
 However, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, has a buffet called POYΦ.
 There is also a taxi rank and Parking in the forecourt, and infrequent buses do call at the station.

 Services

-The station is served the following lines of the Thessaloniki Proastiakos or suburban railway: